tarickb/sasl-xoauth2/README.md

 ## Pre-Built Packages for RHEL/Fedora

-(Thank you augustus-p@ for confirming that this works!)
+(Thank you @augustus-p for confirming that this works!)

 Add the [sasl-xoauth2 Copr
 repository](https://copr.fedorainfracloud.org/coprs/jjelen/sasl-xoauth2/):